-Student Health Promotion collaborates with the Fulton and DeKalb County Health Departments and the Georgia Department of Public Health to offer free and confidential rapid HIV testing along with sexually transmitted infection (STI) testing for chlamydia, gonorrhea, and trichomoniasis.
+Student Health Promotion collaborates with the Fulton and DeKalb County Health Departments, the Georgia Department of Public Health, community partners (e.g., SomeCares, Positive Impact Health Centers, AID Atlanta) and the Student Health Clinic to offer free and confidential rapid HIV testing along with sexually transmitted infection (STI) testing for chlamydia, gonorrhea, and trichomoniasis.

-How do Georgia State University students get free HIV and STI testing?
+How do Georgia State University students get free HIV testing?

 What does HIV and STI testing involve?